home-assistant/alerts.home-assistant.io/alerts/docker_2010.markdown

 Today docker has released version 20.10.1.
 This version fixes the issues with systemd, and startup of the `hassio-supervisor` service.

 We have published version 2020.12.7 of our Supervisor to the beta channel.
-This version fixes the remainding filtering issue.
+This version fixes the remaining filtering issue.

-If you want to help test out this you can do that by joining the beta channel in the UI on the "System" tab in the Supervisor panel, or with CLI:
+If you want to help test this fix you can do that by joining the beta channel in the UI on the "System" tab in the Supervisor panel, or with CLI:

 ```bash
 ha supervisor options --channel beta